 I sometimes crave for Japanese sweets, which I know I can’t purchase from any shops near my home.
-Therefore I have to to make them.
-If I were in Japan, I wouldn’t even try.
-There are so many delicious and artistically created beautiful Japanese sweets easily available anywhere.
+Therefore I have to make them by myself.
+If I were in Japan, I wouldn’t even try because there are so many delicious and artistically created beautiful Japanese sweets easily available anywhere.

-‘Kintsuba’ Azuki Cakes are easy to make.
+These ‘Kintsuba’ Azuki Cakes are easy to make.
 Set the sweet Azuki (Red Bean) paste ‘Tusbu-an’ with Kanten (Ager) and coat the surfaces with batter.
-You don’t need any special ingredients.
-Not only I but also my children enjoyed these cakes with a nice cup of green tea or matcha tea.
+It’s easy enough to bother making them and I enjoy these cakes with a nice cup of green tea.

 10 to 12 Cakes